vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/buitenen/Notes.md

 257, explained below, § 130.

 [258]: Hari has apparently a meaning 'lion.
 Or did Yamuna think of Nrsimha ?
 [259]: gauḥ can mean 'cow' and 'word."

 [260]: supra §15.

 [261]: taddhita suffix, cf. Panini.

-[262]: "conventionally the two words are synonymous, 'etymo logically' they have difl'erent meanings.
+[262]: "conventionally the two words are synonymous, 'etymologically' they have difl'erent meanings.

 263, Pipini.